June 27, 2018

 What does this mean for treatment resistant depression?

 Comparing the results of the STAR*D study and the results of the TMS study, it looks like patients with treatment-resistant depression may have a greater chance of successful treatment with TMS than with further antidepressant medications.
+You can learn more about the TMS therapy success ratehere.

 If you want to find out more about how medication treatment compares with TMS treatment, read our blog post about it.